purduewebdevclub/2017-Beginner-Gitbook/meeting-1/1-intro-html.md

 A very basic wireframe of what it should look like can be found [here](http://imgur.com/a/zQvBy)

-A sample example can be found [here](https://codepen.io/redixhumayun/pen/pyGByG)
+An example can be found [here](https://codepen.io/redixhumayun/pen/pyGByG)

 Here is the basic HTML skeleton you will need to get started.